 LIGHTEN UP is a new, evening length multimedia song cycle created by New York composer Eve Beglarian and Louisiana video artist Matthew Petty.
-Commissioned by the Contemporary Art Center of New Orleans, LIGHTEN UP will premiere in March of 2018.
-Performed by the LIGHTEN UP quartet, this 80 minute concert combines video projections with lighting and set elements that invoke the force and imagery of the visual artists it honors.
+This 80 minute concert combines live music and video projections with lighting and set elements that invoke the force and imagery of the visual artists it honors.

 The music is performed live by the LIGHTEN UP quartet comprised of James Allen (keys and vocals), David Steele (clarinets and other reeds), Matt (trombone and vocals), and Eve (vocals and electronics).

 Eve and Matt began working on LIGHTEN UP in the spring of 2015, under the auspices of the Marion International Fellowship for the Visual and Performing Arts.
 This year-long development and travel grant culminated in a workshop showing of a first version of LIGHTEN UP performed by the quartet of Eve, James, David, and Matt at the Alley Theatre in Houston, TX in June 2016.

 For the premiere, the quartet will create original music and color guard choreography to be performed by students of an under-resourced school band program in the Greater New Orleans area.
 AlongÂ withÂ the high school residency, younger children will work with Pastor Juanita Leonard, one of the visionary artists featured in LIGHTEN UP,Â to create visual environments from found materials.
 These artworks will be featured as set elementsÂ in the live performance.